SSStepa/SSStepa/README.md

                 else:
                     our_list[our_list.index(i)]=str(i)
             return our_list

+## 1342.
+Number of Steps to Reduce a Number to zero

-###Given an integer num, return the number of steps to reduce it to zero.
+### Given an integer num, return the number of steps to reduce it to zero.
-###In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.
+### In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.

     class Solution_3:
         def numberOfSteps(self, num: int) -> int:
             x=0
             while num!=0:
                 if num%2==0 :
                     num=num/2
                 else:
                     num-=1
                 x+=1
             return x

 ###Given an array nums.
 We define a running sum of an array as runningSum[i] = sum(nums[0]…nums[i]).